18-plus/18plus-php-sdk/README.md

 ## Usage

-First, verify the visitor is from UK.
+First, verify the visitor is from UK or check to verified already.
 If the visitor is from UK, show the AgeGate.

 ```
-if( EighteenPlus\AgeGate\AgeGate::GbIPCheck() ){
+if(AgeGate::isVerified() || !AgeGate::GbIPCheck()){
-    return EighteenPlus\AgeGate\AgeGate::view('img/your-logo.png', '/ageverify');
+    return redirect('/home');
 }
+return AgeGate::view('', '/home');
 ```
-The AgeGate::view() function has two parameters - 1: your adult site logo file url, 2: route that will return after agegate sign.
+The AgeGate::view() function has three parameters - 1: your adult site logo file url, 2: route that will go when agegate is droped, 3: route that will return after agegate sign.
-If you don't the route parameter, it will return to the '/AgeVerifyResult' route, then you must define the route and action following '/AgeVerifyResult'.
+If you don't set the third parameter, it will return to the '/AgeVerifyResult' route, then you must define the route and action following '/AgeVerifyResult'.

 ### For Laravel